UCLM-ARCO/scone-ice/README.md

 Different knowledge bases can be load automatically during the scone-wrapper startup.
 This is very convenient if you don't want to mess around with core-kb files or if you are simply doing some tests.

-In order to do that, you just have to keep all your .lisp files in a directory names `scone-knowledge.d`.
-Then, the `scone-wrapper` will have to be launched from the same directory level where the `scone-knowledge.d` is being kept.
+In order to do that, you just have to keep all your .lisp files in a directory called `scone-knowledge.d`.
+Then, the `scone-wrapper` will have to be launched in the directoy where `scone-knowledge.d` directory is.
 Please, note that all ".lisp" files contained in the`scone-knowledge.d` directory and its subdirectories are loaded in alphabetic order.

 Start `scone-wrapper` from parent: